We hope you will enjoy listening to this music!

 Were You There? – African American Spiritual

-This well-known spiritual, found in the UCC Pilgrim Hymnal 179, speaks directly to the heart.
+This well-known spiritual speaks directly to the heart.
 It describes Jesus’ crucifixion of being nailed to the cross like a common criminal then laid in his tomb.
 It repeats the word, tremble, three times; and as the word and we tremble, we are reminded of the earthquake that occurred at the very time of Jesus’ death.

 Listen to Were You There?